-Why have rainforests become known as the ’lungs of the planet’ and why is their destruction linked to climate change?
-Rainforests are the oldest and most complex ecosystem on Earth.
-Tropical rainforests are especially important to the Earth because they store over half the world’s rainwater.
-The immense amount of photosynthesising living plant material present in rainforests takes in vast amounts of carbon dioxide and gives out oxygen.
 Visit our Tropical House to discover what it might be like in a Tropical Rainforest.
 Learn how plants are adapted to live there, what products we all use that come from rainforests and about how important these ancient ecosystems are to us all.
 This programme is an ideal introduction to the topic and brings alive the subject for pupils and discusses how we might protect rainforests for the future.
-Available all year round

-Why are bees important?
-What can we do to help look after them?
-There is no doubt that many of our bee species are under threat.
-We have seen a dramatic drop in the bee population in Britain in the last few years.
 Learn about the honey bee and how a hive thrives.
-Explore the vital role played by bees in plant lifecycles and food production, what threatens them and what we can do to help these amazing creatures!
-Available April – October
+Explore the vital role played by bees in plant life cycles and food production, what threatens them and what we can do to help these amazing creatures.

 Rocks and Soils

-Is soil more valuable than gold?
-Come to the Garden to find out.
-Discover why and how we need to look after our soil and why soils from different places are different colours.
-What’s the secret recipe for soil, collect ingredients on a garden trail and use them to make your own soil.
-Group soils using the dirty hands test!
-Available all year round
+Discover why and how we need to look after our soil and why soils from different places are different colours, collect ingredients on a garden trail and use them to make your own soil and group soils using the dirty hands test.

-Plants in Medicine Do plants hold the secret to treat cancer?
-What’s the link between daffodils and Alzheimer’s disease?
-Explore the history of the use of plants in medicine from the Physicians of Myddfai to the modern day.
-Discover key points in time for the development of medicines and the links between myths and modern science.
-Available all year round
+Explore the history of the use of plants in medicine from Hypocrites to the Physicians of Myddfai to the modern day.
+Discover key points in time for the development of medicines, the importance of weights and measures and the links between myths and modern science.

 The Allotment – Growing for Success

-What makes good compost?
-Why should I plant my row of carrots in a north – south direction?
-How can I safely deal with those slugs?
-This new ‘hands on’ full day programme ensures that pupils plan for success in their school allotment year after year.
-They will learn how to plan their plot and tie activities into the school year, how to make successful compost and use it to its best advantage and what the different groups of vegetables are and how to use them in a basic crop rotation system as well as how to deal with pests.
-They will also have the opportunity to learn good horticultural techniques such as successful seed sowing and seedling transplanting.
-If you are setting up an allotment in school or want to know how to have greater success in your existing space then this will be for you.
-Available all year round
+Plan for success in the school allotment year after year; learn how to make successful compost and use it to its best advantage, what the different groups of vegetables are and how to use them in a basic crop rotation system as well as how to deal with pests.
+Learn good horticultural techniques such as successful seed sowing and seedling transplanting.

 Green Technology Trail

-How do we use plants to heat our Great Glass House and to clean our water?
-Our trail explores how the Garden has made choices to ensure we minimise our environmental impact on planet Earth, and describes our role in the Global Plant Conservation Programme.
+This trail explores how the Garden has made choices to ensure we minimise our environmental impact on planet Earth and describes our role in the Global Plant Conservation Programme.
 We challenge pupils to consider what everyday choices they can make in school and at home to join us in trying to live more sustainably.
-Available all year round

-What is it and why should we engage with it?
 Using the plant collections of the Garden, this challenging workshop links the producer with the consumer and deals with issues such as inequality, global markets and consumer power.
 This actively explores the concept of ‘Think Global, Act Local’.
-Available all year round

 Waste and Recycling